cc20002002/Neural-Networks/submission/README.md

 # Neural-Networks
-A multi-layer neural networks for multi-class classification progagation & backpropagation
+A multi-layer neural networks for ten-class classification - model fit using progagation & backpropagation

-## Running the Program
+## Setup environment and prepare the input data
 We suggest you use **python 3.6+** as the runtime

 ### Use virtualenv